Our commitment to you

 We collect personal information in a number of ways, including:

-- directly from you, for example, when you provide information by phone, in application forms or other agreements, or when you submit your personal details through any of our online platforms;
+- directly from you, for example, when you provide information by phone, in application forms or other agreements, or when you use our website or submit your personal details through any of our online platforms;

 - from joint applicants to your home loan, for example where one applicant has entered information into the app on behalf of all applicants and it is therefore unreasonable or impractical for us to also collect that information directly from you;

 - from third parties such as providers of survey, competition or marketing related services, related companies, CRBs or your representatives.
-If we obtained your information through any of these methods and you would like a list of these entities or websites, or if you feel you have not given us consent to use your details, please contact us below.
+If we obtained your information through any of these methods and you would like a list of these entities or websites, or if you feel you have not given us consent to use your details, please contact us (see ‘How to contact us’ at the end of this policy);

 - from publicly available sources of information;